-The QF-104A was a special modified version of the (Y)F-104A Star-fighter which could be flown remotely controlled.
-The control was done by F-104 pilots on the ground or inside another aircraft.
-The conversion of the (Y)F-104A to QF-104A was approved on 19 Februar 1960 by the USAF.
-Testing of the QF was conducted during the period of 9 Januar 1961 to 16 October 1961.
+The QF-104A was a special modified version of the (Y)F-104A Starfighter which could be flown remotely controlled.
+The control was done by F-104 pilots on the ground during start and landing and inside another aircraft during in flight operations.
+The conversion of the (Y)F-104A to QF-104A was approved on 19 February 1960 by the USAF.
+Testing of the QF was conducted during the period of 9 January 1961 to 16 October 1961.
 The reason for converting the (Y)F-104A was the need for high altitude, high mach targets for the development of ground-to-air (BOMARC) and air-to-air (AIM7 - AIM9 - GAR2B - MB1 - AIM4) missiles.

 Most QF-104 missions were flown at Eglin AFB, Florida.
 However, some were flown at Holloman AFB in New Mexico and a small number at Point Magu NAS, California (US NAVY).